patrick-kidger/diffrax/docs/api/solver.md

     The type of solver chosen determines how the `terms` field of `diffeqsolve` should be laid out.
 Most of them demand that it should be a single `AbstractTerm`.
 But for example [`diffrax.SemiImplicitEuler`][] demands that it by a 2-tuple `(AbstractTerm, AbstractTerm)`, to represent the two vector fields that solver uses.

-    If it is different from this default, then you can find the appropriate structure under `<solver>.term_structure`.
+    If it is different from this default, then you can find the appropriate structure documented below, and available programmatically under `<solver>.term_structure`.

 ??? info "Stochastic differential equations"

-    No distinction is made between solvers for different kinds of differential equation, like between ODEs and SDEs.
+    For the most part, no distinction is made between solvers for different kinds of differential equation, like between ODEs and SDEs.
 Diffrax's term system allows for treating them all in a unified way.

-    For the common case of an SDE with drift and Brownian-motion-driven diffusion, they can be used as
+    Those ODE solvers that make sense as SDE solvers are documented as such.
+For the common case of an SDE with drift and Brownian-motion-driven diffusion, they can be used by combining drift and diffusion into a single term:

     ```python
     drift = lambda t, y, args: -y